mitchell-gevers/cs590MainProject2/README.md

 - only tested in chrome
 - Flickr API key sometimes expires, and uses a global variable for easier replacement
-- use of global variables like this is bad practice and bothers me, i just don’t have enough time to fix it
+- use of global variables like this is bad practice and bothers me, i just don’t have enough time to fix it -website background has the word “background” written on it because i just took the image from google

 how to run:
 -after downloading, click on the index.html file and open with chrome